Neisha

 Neisha (real name Neža Buh), born on January 5, 1982, in Ljubljana, is a Slovenian pianist and pop singer.

-Being born into a music family, Neža's music talent were noticed during her childhood so she entered a music school (first in Cerkno, then in Škofja Loka) and continued at the Ljubljana Music and Ballet High School.
+Being born into a music family, Neža's music talent was noticed during her childhood.
+Hence, she entered a music school (first in Cerkno, then in Škofja Loka) and continued at the Ljubljana Music and Ballet High School.
 As she was very successful at several contests in piano music and solfeggio, the school awarded her the Škerjanc Award in 2003.
 In 2000, she became a student of the Music Academy in Ljubljana.